St Helier, London: History

 The estate was named in honour of Lady St Helier, who was an LCC Alderman from 1910 to 1927.
 It was the second largest (after the Becontree-Dagenham estate) of a series of 'out-county' cottage estates and was based on the Garden City ideas of Ebenezer Howard.
 The area had previously consisted largely of lavender fields, the last remnants of the famous Mitcham lavender industry.

 In remembrance of the area's historic ownership by Westminster Abbey, the roads are named in alphabetical order after Monasteries and Abbeys starting in the north-west with Aberconway Road and ending with Woburn Road in the south-east.

 The imposing St Helier Hospital was opened in 1938.
 John Major, UK Prime Minister from 1990 to 1997, was born there in 1943.

 The estate's Bishop Andrewes Church, in Wigmore Road, was designed by the architect Geddes Hyslop in 1933.

 Today

 Today ownership of housing on the estate is split between private and local authority, with many people taking advantage of the right to buy scheme since the 1970s.
 The hospital still exerts an imposing presence on the estate, both economically and physically.
 Most of the buildings are original and many are still being used for their original purposes.
 There has some infilling around the outskirts, and the estate now merges into the suburbs of Sutton, Carshalton and Morden.

-The area is served by London Bus routes 80, 151, 154, 157, 164, 280, 470, N44, S1, S2 and St Helier railway station.
+The area is served by the London bus routes 80, 151, 154, 157, 164, 280, 470, N44, S1, S2, 93 and St Helier railway station.

+Governance

+St Helier is divided between the Mitcham and Morden and Carshalton and Wallington constituencies for elections to the House of Commons of the United Kingdom.
+St Helier is divided between the St Helier ward to elections to Merton London Borough Council, and the St Helier East and St Helier West wards for elections to Sutton London Borough Council.